 The scroll wheel might be one of the weakest of the Helios XD3.
 It is quite soft or too loose for my liking.
 It is decent but could have been better.

 The sensor here is the PixArt 3335.
 One of the go-to sensors for wireless mice.
-I am surprised on how efficient the sensor is.
+I am surprised at how efficient the sensor is.
 It’s been a week since I used this mouse on ECO MODE and I still have 30% of battery.

 During my testing, I experienced no sensor spinouts, jitter or any performance issues at all.